-The holidays are here as the ghostly haze of orange and black has faded away.
-Now is when the real fun and the real challenge begins.
-Holiday parties, family visits, treats at the office, temptations while shopping, travel, jet lag, and feasts — all of these combined with your own set of holiday expectations, family dynamics and work stresses make life this time of year a little more… interesting.
+Holiday parties, family visits, treats at the office, temptations while shopping, travel, jet lag, and feasts — all of these combined with your own set of holiday expectations, family dynamics and work stresses can make life this time of year a little more challenging when it comes to staying on the track of optimal health.

-So how do you make it through Thanksgiving and beyond without losing fitness progress, gaining winter pounds and surrendering your mental health?
+So how do you make it through without losing fitness progress, gaining winter pounds and surrendering your mental health?

 Here are some guidelines for staying healthy and sane this holiday season.